Portfolio Website

 Stack: Adobe Illustrator

+Lifts (image 1) is a UI/UX mockup for a mobile app that lets bodybuilders and powerlifters track their fitness journey.
+Users can start a workout and log individual lifts, such as bench press or deadlift, to track their numbers and progress over time.
 Agent (image 2) is a UI/UX mockup for an informational webpage for the game Valorant.
 I am not affiliated with Riot/Valorant, but I wanted to practice working with their design style of utilitarian, yet clean and appealing, graphics.
-I used official Valorant assets, as well their current website’s color scheme and similar fonts, to experiment with their design style.
+I used official Valorant assets, as well their current website's color scheme and similar fonts, to experiment with their design style.